awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 We highly recommend that you take a snapshot of the database before updating the stack\.
 If you don't, you lose the data when AWS CloudFormation replaces your DB instance\.
 To preserve your data, perform the following procedure:
 Deactivate any applications that are using the DB instance so that there's no activity on the DB instance\.
 Create a snapshot of the DB instance\.
 For more information about creating DB snapshots, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.
 If you want to restore your instance using a DB snapshot, modify the updated template with your DB instance changes and add the `DBSnapshotIdentifier` property with the ID of the DB snapshot that you want to use\.
+After you restore a DB instance with a `DBSnapshotIdentifier` property, you must specify the same `DBSnapshotIdentifier` property for any future updates to the DB instance\.
+When you specify this property for an update, the DB instance is not restored from the DB snapshot again, and the data in the database is not changed\.
+However, if you don't specify the `DBSnapshotIdentifier` property, an empty DB instance is created, and the original DB instance is deleted\.
+If you specify a property that is different from the previous snapshot restore property, the DB instance is restored from the specified `DBSnapshotIdentifier` property, and the original DB instance is deleted\.
 Update the stack\.

 For more information about updating other properties of this resource, see ` [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)`\.
 For more information about updating stacks, see [AWS CloudFormation Stacks Updates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html)\.